Welcome! We are excited that you are part of the Walker’s community and look forward to starting the new school year in September 2022.

 We look forward to welcoming you to campus!

 We cannot wait to have you here!
-Please see below for registration and move-in days and visit the Opening Days schedule for more information.
+Please visit the Opening Days schedule for more information.
 Be sure to check back often as details will be added throughout the summer.

 Walker’s dress code has evolved over many decades to represent the styles of the times, while maintaining school traditions.
 A defined dress code allows us to guide girls to make clothing choices while ensuring their confidence and creating an environment that looks professional and is conducive to learning.